 One in three children in Yemen are on the brink of famine.
-An estimated 1.8 million children are acutely malnourished - that includes 400,000 children under five who are fighting for their lives and suffering severe acute malnutrition.
+An estimated 1.8 million children are acutely malnourished and the deepening economic crisis and escalating violence could make an additional 1.8 million children food insecure.

 Water and sanitation

 Sadly, continuous attacks on infrastructure, such as water systems, are a feature of this war.
-As a result, 8.6 million children have been cut off from regular access to safe water and sanitation facilities, making them far more vulnerable to diseases like cholera.
+As a result, 8.1 million children have been cut off from access to clean water, sanitation and hygiene.

 “For families in Yemen, these crumbling basic